MattLaszcz/MattLaszcz.github.io/README.md

-This is a stock trading game I wrote in JavaScript and jQuery.
+Stock Market Trading Simulator in JS.

-You start out with $1000 and 5 Companies to buy.
-The price of the Companies changes every second and gets updated on the page in real time.
-You can see your portfolio value, your cash flow and your total net worth in real time too.
+You start out with $10000.
+The price of the Companies changes every second and gets live stock market data in real time.

+Portfolio net worth updated in real time as stocks bought/sold.